Love letter to future me

 Swank JS

-I found a brilliant page, I’d like to share with you - TypeRacer - a place where you can measure your typing speed and compare it with other participants.
-One word of warning - it’s horribly addicting.
+I’d like to share with a little gem: TypeRacer - a place where you can measure your typing speed and compete against other participants.
+Fair warning: it’s dangerously addicting.

 Javascript programming